therealsphinx/support.balsamiq.com/content/plugins/importtoatlassian.md

 ---
 date: 2015-05-09T16:46:35+02:00
-title: "How do I import mockups to Mockups for Confluence or JIRA?"
+title: "How Do I Import Mockups to Mockups for Confluence or JIRA?"
 menu:
   menuplugins:
     parent: plugins